 3. Come Alive With Deadlifts

 Tip: Use heavy weights—either barbells or dumbbells—since you have many muscles recruited to do this lift.
-Keep your knees slightly bent, but do all the work in your abs and glutes.
+Keep your knees slightly bent and legs hip width apart – but do all the work in your abs and glutes.

 4. Bridge The Gap With Bridges

 Yes, you are lying on your back.
 No, you are not getting a break.
 A Glute Bridge is like a laser beam for your butt!

 If your knees keep you from squats or lunges, or you just need some variety in your lower body moves, the glute bridge is a killer.
 So…

 Try: Glute Bridges

 Glute bridges target and strengthen the glutes, hamstrings, core, lower back and hip muscles and uses your stabilizers to keep your body strong.

 Performing a glute bridge will give you amazing results for lifting the backside, without all the consequences to your joints.